Practical-ASP-NET/BlazorTailwindTemplate/README.md

 ## Install template from source

-Download the source then you can install template 'offline'.
+Download the source then you can install the template 'offline'.

 ```bash
 cd content